Isrothy/neominimap.nvim/README.md

   - Codewindow.nvim does not consider folds, whereas this plugin does.
   - Codewindow.nvim shows the minimap in a floating window but does not support a split window.
 This plugin supports both.
+  - Codewindow.nvim does not support customized handlers, which this plugin does.

 - [mini.map](https://github.com/echasnovski/mini.map)
   - Mini.map allows for encoded symbol customization, while this plugin does not.